 (ALT) EGY VC: The need to enable appropriate process, including multistakeholder approaches, where applicable to develop the necessary legal, regulatory and policy frameworks at the national, regional, and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation..

-The need for the necessary legal, policy and regulatory frameworks and through appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

-Ensuring the necessary legal, policy and regulatory frameworks which are developed by using multi-stakeholder approaches that are open, transparent, inclusive and accessible at the national, regional and international levels, in order to continue to promote investment in ICTs and infrastructure, in human capacities and content development, and to foster entrepreneurship and innovation.

-Japan, Government: The need for the necessary legal, policy and regulatory frameworks and through appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation
+Japan, Government: The need for the necessary legal, policy and regulatory frameworks to be developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation

-ISOC, Civil Society: The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+ISOC, Civil Society: The need for enabling policy frameworks, including multistakeholder approaches,,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation. (edited by ISOC)

 Canada, Government: Deleted

-ICANN, Civil Society: The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+ICANN, Civil Society: The need for legal, policy and regulatory frameworks (including independent regulators) developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

 VC EGY: 11 Deleted by the 2nd MPP meeting

-Identification of best practices in ICT applications and provision of policy guidance on how they may be mainstreamed.
+Deleted

 VC EGY:12 – 8 – (merging 12, 15 & 63) That greater efforts are still required to improve affordable access to ICTs for all citizens, in particular in the developing countries and LDCs.
-There is also a need to ensure equity of access, including public access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.
+There is also a need to ensure equity of access, in terms of human capacities and access to current and new ICTs technologies, between urban and rural communities within countries and between countries.

-Continued inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
+Bridging inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
 [Preliminarily Agreed]

-ICANN, Civil Society: Bridging inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
+ICANN, Civil Society: The need to Bridge inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries and the same country.
 [Preliminarily Agreed]

-- Ensuring continued extension of access to all ICTs, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
+- Ensuring continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
 [Preliminarily Agreed]

-ICANN, Civil Society: Ensuring continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
+ICANN, Civil Society: The need to Ensure continued extension of access to ICTs for all, as well as information and knowledge, including public access, particularly in developing countries and among marginalised communities in all countries.
 [Preliminarily Agreed]

-3Greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
+63. Greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
 [Preliminarily Agreed]

-ICANN, Civil Society: efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
+ICANN, Civil Society: That greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
 [Preliminarily Agreed]